 Stupid white men amusing ourselves to death.

-I also put together two long and cynical ones about history and Ireland, but I’ll spare you those for now.* If anyone cares to join in the fun, please let me know in a comment, through a link to this post, or by email.
+If anyone cares to join in the fun, let me know in a comment, through a link to this post, or by email.
 Thank you to Nina Katchadourian and to the featured authors and editors:

 Samuel Beckett, Robert Lloyd Praeger, Jon Krakauer, Betty Radice, and Theodore Roszak (How it is); Eric Schlosser and Charles Wilson, Andrew Smith, and Maureen Tatlow (Moondust); Phyllis Chappell, Digby Anderson and Peter Mullen, Jody Scott, and Hugh Leonard (Faking it); Philip K. Dick, Edna O’Brien, F. Scott Fitzgerald, Carl Jung, D’Arcy Wentworth Thompson, and Tom Phelan (Castle dreams); Viktor Frankl, Janet Malcolm, and James Kelman (How late); James Gleick, Adam Thorpe, Ladislaus Boros, Tony Flannery, Roy Porter, Frank O’Connor, Bernard Mac Laverty, and Nicola Barker (Inside outer); E.H.
 Carr, Graham Chapman, Erskine Childers, Carlos Castaneda, Herbert van Thal, William Pfaff, Marvin Harris, David Kerekes and David Slater, Charles Bukowski, Peter Bagge, J.R.R.
 Tolkien, Jorge Luis Borges, David Lodge, Michael Moore, and Neil Postman (What is history?).